github/learn.github.com/p/rebasing.md

 Often one will do this to make sure that commits they did will apply cleanly on a remote branch, maybe to a project they are trying to contribute to that they are not the maintainer of.
-In this case, the contributor would do thier work in a branch, then rebase thier work onto 'origin/master' when they are ready to submit thier patches to the main project so the maintainer doesn't have to do any integration work, it'll just be a fast forward or a clean apply.
+In this case, the contributor would do their work in a branch, then rebase their work onto 'origin/master' when they are ready to submit their patches to the main project so the maintainer doesn't have to do any integration work, it'll just be a fast forward or a clean apply.

 ### more interesting rebases ###